Some people will ultimately decide that life in a Florida retirement community is not for them.

 We have hurricane shutters on all the windows and sliders, and you’d think that would help.
 While it does help us feel safer, it does not cut down on the sound at all.

 There might be a height limit on this…I’m not sure.
-We are on the 5th floor southeast corner of a 12 floor building, and I know almost everyone facing the same direction as us has the same issue.
+We are on the 5th floor southeast corner of a 12-story building, and I know almost everyone facing the same direction as us has the same issue.

 My wife doesn’t make me dangle my head out there and clean the windows, thank God.
 We have a service that comes out once a month, dangles down the side of the building and gets the job done.